Scionax/RPG-Universe/Enchantments/Glasses.md

 ## Glasses

+Armor enchantments are also allowed on enchanted glasses.

  **Name**           | **Description**                                                                             | **Tier**
 --------------------|---------------------------------------------------------------------------------------------|:--------:
  Underwater Vision  | Can see underwater with exceptional range and clarity.
 Protects eyes.                       | 1